-Fully outdoor childcare providers must operate within the parameters of their registered numbers as detailed on their Care Inspectorate certificate of registration.
+Childminders must operate within the parameters of the maximum registered numbers as detailed on their Care Inspectorate certificate of registration.
 These numbers include children of their own household or relatives.

 Before you re-open or adapt your service

 Childminders and any assistants if employed in the setting (including those that are a member of the childminder’s household) must make themselves familiar with COVID-19 advice available from Health Protection Scotland.
 It is important that the most up to date guidance is used - always ensure you are using the most up to date version of this guide.
 Always access guidance online wherever possible and check regularly for any updated advice.